Professor of archaeology

 2013 (with Mark Hall).
 Medieval Scotland: a Future for its Past.
 Scottish Archaeological Research Framework (ScARF).
 Society of Antiquaries of Scotland, Edinburgh.

-Forthcoming 2016.
-Imperial Addictions: Collateral Archaeologies of Opium in the Indian Ocean World.
-For submission to Ohio University Press, Columbus, OH [tbc].
+Forthcoming 2018.
+Imperial Addictions: Material Histories of Opium from the Indian Ocean to the China Seas, 1750-1900.
+Ohio University Press, Columbus, OH.

 Recent excavation reports from Peleliu, Republic of Palau, Micronesia